top of page

 • Bandcamp

-Between 1994 – 2004, Nicholas Sillitoe & Per Martinsen performed as, and produced a number of electronic music releases under the artist name “Illumination”.
-All of these particular releases were essentially produced via their own respected labels “+47” & “Love OD”, and to this day, both artists and labels continue to control the master recordings.
+Between 1994 and 2004, Nicholas Sillitoe & Per Martinsen performed as, and produced a number of electronic music releases under the artist name Illumination.
+All of these releases were produced via their own independent labels “+47” & “Love OD”, and to this day both artists and labels continue to control the master recordings.

-During this period, all of Illumination’s musical output was released and licensed onwards to a number of different major labels, or independent distributors; depending on whichever contracts, or territories their music would find a nesting place, outside of Norway.
+During this period, all of Illumination’s musical output was released and licensed to a number of different major labels, or independent distributors, depending on the contracts and territories in which their music would found a home outside Norway.

-Some of their timeless electronica has found its way back in the digital realm, either uploaded illegally, or without due care and attention; and both +47/Love OD are now working towards getting their fine catalogue back online; digitised for future generations of love.
+Some of their timeless electronica has found its way back in the digital realm— either uploaded illegally or without proper care — and both +47 and Love OD are now working towards restoring their catalogue online, properly digitised for future generations.

 Biography:

-The somewhat unlikely partnership of Nicholas Sillitoe; a hippy-go-lucky musician from affluent south west London, and Per Martinsen; a north Norwegian industrial strength rave artist, who together tripped the light fantastic in Oslo, in the mid 1990’s “acid house” scene.
+The somewhat unlikely partnership of Nicholas Sillitoe, a hippy-go-lucky musician from affluent south west London, and Per Martinsen, a north Norwegian industrial-strength rave artist, who together tripped the light fantastic in Oslo's mid-1990s acid house scene.

-Over the next decade, the two companions continued to create their multi-coloured music (ad)ventures, with a number of epic underground productions, taking their unique blend of electronica far and wide, across the North Sea.
+Over the next decade, the two companions continued to create their multi-coloured music adventures, with a number of epic underground productions that took their unique blend of electronica far and wide across the North Sea.

-Illumination, and their “Chilluminati” remix guise, created some seminal moments in Norwegian club culture, with tracks that totally defined the era.
-Soundtracks to underground clubs “Skansen”, “Jazid”, and the burgeoning rave scene, with support from Oslo’s DJ house & techno elite and kindred spirits; DJ Abstract and DJ Strangefruit (amongst others).
+Illumination, and their “Chilluminati” remix guise, created some seminal moments in Norwegian club culture.
+Their tracks defined the era — soundtracks to underground clubs such as Skansen and Jazid, and the burgeoning rave scene — with support from Oslo’s house and techno elite, including kindred spirits DJ Abstract and DJ Strangefruit (among others).

-Despite being an active project for over ten years, it could appear that Illumination’s total release output was fairly sparse.
-However, Nicholas and Per were known to use a painstakingly long time sculpting each and every one of their tracks, locked away in studio spaces, days on end.
+Despite being an active project for over ten years, Illumination’s total release output may appear relatively sparse.
+However, Nicholas and Per were known for taking a painstakingly long time sculpting each and every track, often locked away in the studio for days on end.

-Electronic music, at that time, was not just a "drag and drop", colour-by-numbers affair.
-Il productions were a complex lo-fi/hi-fi hybrid of raw analogue synths, vocal soundbytes, mysterious samples, and bubbly beats; often with tracks lasting well over 10 minutes, with the pair creating adrenaline-rushed live sequences and mixes in an improvised, technologically tricky process.
-Music to both “punish the dancefloor”, as Per would often put it, with Nicholas’ simple wish to propel the listener to “rare altitudes”.
+Electronic music at that time was not a simple “drag and drop”, colour-by-numbers affair.
+Illumination productions were a complex lo-fi/hi-fi hybrid of raw analogue synths, vocal soundbytes, mysterious samples, and bubbly beats — often with tracks lasting well over 10 minutes.
+The pair created adrenaline-fuelled live sequences and mixes in an improvised, technologically demanding process.
+Music to both “punish the dancefloor”, as Per would often put it, and — in Nicholas’s words — to propel the listener to “rare altitudes”.

-Illumination releases were thankfully licensed, and promoted and discovered outside the sometimes chilly confines of Norway.
-Their uncompromising tracks lived on in shrink-wrapped vinyl imports, glowing DJ reaction sheets, distorted club sound systems, and progressively more and more DJ charts in pre-internet underground magazines; with their DAT tape masters eventually landing on the desks at a number of indie (and major) labels around the world, eager to discover more of this unique nordic electronica, and the mysterious chaps behind the sound.
+Illumination releases were thankfully licensed and promoted beyond the sometimes chilly confines of Norway.
+Their uncompromising tracks lived on in shrink-wrapped vinyl imports, glowing DJ reaction sheets, distorted club sound systems, and increasingly prominent DJ charts in pre-internet underground magazines.
+Their DAT tape masters eventually landed on the desks of numerous indie and major labels around the world, eager to discover more of this unique Nordic electronica and the mysterious duo behind it.

-Fast forward to today, it is easy to see (and hear) the influence of Illumination in Norwegian electronic music, paving the way for a next generation of artists as diverse as Røyksopp, Todd Terje, Lindstrøm, etc, and so much of what we hear now.
+Fast forward to today, and it is easy to see (and hear) the influence of Illumination on Norwegian electronic music.
+The duo helped pave the way for the next generation of artists as diverse as Røyksopp, Todd Terje, Lindstrøm, and many others.

-A fine parting shot to the Norwegian music industry, at a tedious award ceremony, sometime around 2005, Nicholas and Per were spotted swigging champagne, wearing self-made T-shirts with the slogan, “We’re Only In It For The Prophet”.
+A fine parting shot to the Norwegian music industry came at a rather tedious award ceremony around 2005, when Nicholas and Per were spotted swigging champagne while wearing self-made T-shirts bearing the slogan “We’re Only In It For The Prophet”.
 Illumination in a nutshell.

-Thankfully their music (at least some of it) is still out there, and available on streaming services.
-Illumination's "Cookie Raver" still remains an Ibiza chill-out anthem, transmitting all the timeless love and warmth you can possibly imagine, from it's cold, crisp Norwegian original climes, way back in time.
+Thankfully, some of their music is still out there, and available on streaming services.
+Illumination's "Cookie Raver" remains an Ibiza chill-out anthem to this day, transmitting timeless love and warmth from its cold, crisp Norwegian origins.

 Photo: Albert Boullet.